vanilla-reforged/wordpress-cms-vmangos-docker/README.md

 ### Step 1: Clone the Repository

-Use a User with UID:GUID 1000:1000 for this step (default user on ubuntu).:
+Use a User with UID:GID 1000:1000 for this step (default user on Ubuntu):

     git clone https://github.com/vanilla-reforged/wordpress-cms-vmangos-docker/
     cd wordpress-cms-vmangos-docker